taleldayekh/talel.io-backend/README.md

 The Docker image artifacts which represents the application backend and frontend are hosted with [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/).

-Each image has its separate repository containing all versions of a given image.
-The lifecycle policy for the repositories is however set to only keep the latest version of an image.

 ### Configurations -->